 Prop 24 was created to add additional elements to the existing California Consumer Privacy Laws, introduced by the CCPA’s passage in 2018.

-The new law created as a result of Prop 24’s passage will introduce a host of new regulations and limitations, one of the most important being that it will limit businesses from using sensitive personal information, like a consumer’s exact location, health information, race and religious affiliation for any purposes.
+The new law created as a result of Prop 24’s passage will introduce a host of new regulations and limitations, one of the most important is that it will limit businesses from using sensitive personal information, like a consumer’s exact location, health information, race and religious affiliation for any purposes.

 Prop 24 will also alter data retention rules, prohibiting businesses from storing personal data for “longer than necessary”.